SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 As a precursor to Web 2.0, where UGC was more common, in Koonin’s opinion, was the success of MySpace, which ruined the Web for indie sites.
 The term Web 2.0, was only widely adopted in 2004 in a conference where DiNucci's original terminology to differentiate the 2 versions of the Web was viralised.

-The general word of caution on Web 2.0, from Koonin, is that although it has influenced a whole generation of content creators to flock to social media sites, it has also spelt the death of the creative impulse of self-experession and a risk towards all sites looking like cookie-cutter imprints of each other.
+The general word of caution on Web 2.0, from Koonin, is that although it has influenced a whole generation of content creators to flock to social media sites, it has also spelt the death of the creative impulse of self-expression and a risk towards all sites looking like cookie-cutter imprints of each other.
 If you do see the My Space site, for example, it has suffered from this general trend.

 While individuality is lost and customisation is limited, the real danger lies in algorithms harvest data and generate feeds of echo-chamber information, Koonin said.